 • Evolutionary enlightened management

 Much of our research is field-based and incorporates elements of behavioral, population, and community ecology.
-Our research combines various techniques including the tagging and tracking of individually-marked fish, experimental manipulations in the field, direct observations, comparative studies, and modeling.
-Recent research has focused on the inland fishes of California.
+Our research combines various techniques like tagging and tracking individually marked fish, experimental manipulations in the field, direct observations, comparative studies, and modeling.